Operation Frequent Wind: Casualties

 For an operation of the size and complexity of Frequent Wind, casualties were relatively light.
-Marine corporals McMahon and Judge, killed at the DAO compound, were the only members of US forces killed in action during the operation and they were the last US ground casualties in Vietnam.
-A Marine AH-1J SeaCobra ran out of fuel while searching for USS Okinawa and ditched at sea, the two crew members were rescued by a boat from USS Kirk.
-CH-46F Swift 1-4 of HMM-164 from USS Hancock flown by Captain William C. Nystul and First Lieutenant Michael J. Shea crashed into the sea on its approach to the ship after having flown a night sea and air rescue mission.
+Marine corporals Charles McMahon and Darwin Judge, killed at the DAO compound, were the only members of US forces killed in action during the operation and they were the last US ground casualties in Vietnam.
+A Marine AH-1J SeaCobra ran out of fuel while searching for USS Okinawa and ditched at sea; the two crew members were rescued by a boat from USS Kirk.
+CH-46F Swift 1–4 of HMM-164 from USS Hancock flown by Captain William C. Nystul and First Lieutenant Michael J. Shea crashed into the sea on its approach to the ship after having flown a night sea and air rescue mission.
 The two enlisted crewmen survived, but the bodies of the pilots were not recovered.
 The cause of the crash was never determined.

+Three refugees are known to have died during the evacuation.

 Memorials

 During the demolition of the embassy, the metal staircase leading from the rooftop to the helipad was removed and sent back to the United States, where it is now on display at the Gerald R. Ford Presidential Museum.

 The Cessna O-1 Bird Dog that Major Buang landed on USS Midway is now on display at the National Museum of Naval Aviation at Naval Air Station Pensacola, Florida.
 The USS Midway is a museum ship in San Diego.
 Lady Ace 09, CH-46 serial number 154803, is now on display at the Flying Leatherneck Aviation Museum in San Diego, California.